0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-private.md

     ```

     !!! tip
-        It's possible to use a short version of the note id: 7 characters after the `0x` is sufficient.
+        It's possible to use a short version of the note id: 7 characters after the `0x` is sufficient, e.g. `0x6ae613a`

-    You should now see both accounts containing faucet assets with half the amount transferred from `Account A` to `Account B`.
+    You should now see both accounts containing faucet assets with amounts transferred from `Account A` to `Account B`.

     !!! tip
         Remember.
-The original amount was 100 POL.
+The original amount was `333` tokens.

 5. Check the second account: